venkannarupani/EDA-of-Covid-19-data-with-SQL/README.md

 # Exploratory Data Analysis (EDA) with SQL

-In this project, we're going to do Exploratory Data Analysis (EDA) of world's Coivd-19 data (as on 13/06/2021) using MS SQL.
+In this project, we're going to carry out Exploratory Data Analysis (EDA) of world's Coivd-19 data (as on 13/06/2021) using MS SQL.

 ## Authors